Error-331/code_tests/docs/bible/links.md

 Just Do It - May 31 (Faith without works is dead);

 It Will Happen - June 1 (God's promises always come true - remember that, search God's word as one who seeks great treasure);

+Face It with Faith - June 2 (Every storm that God allows to come our way works for our good if we love Him and are called according to His purposes);